 Places and Monuments in Italy Associated with the Winds

 Italy’s winds have given their names to several places and monuments in Italy.

 Vatican City has several examples.
 The center of St. Peter’s Square is a giant compass rose.
 There are various marble markers around the central fountain that list each of the winds.
 The Gallery of Maps in the Vatican Museums has Baroque-era frescoes depicting the directional winds.
 There is also the marble anemoscope, basically an ancient weather vane, in the Vatican Museum collection, though it is unclear whether this object is on display.
 Many of Italy’s maritime and scientific museums have compass roses and other instruments.

 Then, of course, there are places names from Homer’s Odyssey, one of the earliest texts to give names to the winds.
-Lazio’s Riviera Ulisse, which includes the Pontine Islands and the beach resort San Felice Circeo, are believed to be where Circe seduced Odysseus.
-Look also to Sicily, particularly the Aeolian Islands, which were named for Aeolus, Homer’s God of the Winds.
+Lazio’s Riviera Ulisse, which includes the Pontine Islands and the beach resort San Felice Circeo, is where Circe seduced Odysseus.
+Furthermore, Sicily’s Aeolian Islands got their name from Aeolus, Homer’s God of the Winds.